samantharitter/mongo-cxx-driver/Download-and-Compile.md

 _Why can't the build system find the boost headers?_

+Thanks

 ***

+While collecting this information will take some additional time and effort, providing it will make it much more likely for your question to receive a prompt and immediately helpful reply.

 ### Prerequisites
  - [Boost](http://www.boost.org/) (>= 1.49) # May work with older versions back to 1.41